Friday, May 1, 2020 LMH Health Resuming Services | Learn More

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Cancer: Home Treatment for Fatigue
+Home > Be Healthy > Health Library > Cancer: Home Treatment for Fatigue

 Fatigue is a sense of tiredness that doesn't seem to go away, even with rest or sleep.
 It often happens along with other symptoms, such as pain or poor sleep.
 You may feel fatigued during cancer treatments, right after treatments, or even for months after treatment.

 Even as your cancer treatments are working and you are getting better, you may feel exhausted.
 Feeling fatigued does not mean that your cancer is getting worse or that your treatment isn't working.

 Symptoms such as pain, vomiting, diarrhea, lack of appetite, and nausea can cause fatigue.
 Talk to your doctor about treatments for these symptoms.
 He or she will also be able to help you if your tiredness is from anemia, medicines you are taking, or other health problems.